dc-GAN: Dual-Conditioned GAN for Face Demorphing From a Single Morph: Summary

 \section{Summary}

-In this paper, we propose dc-GAN, a novel method to recover facial identities from a morph.
-Our proposed method is based on GAN architecture, we condition our GAN on morphs as well as their latent representation to provide robust guidance while recovering identities.
-Previous approaches suffered from \textit{morph-replication}, i.e., they produced similar-looking faces.
-Our method overcomes this problem significantly.
-We evaluate our method on 6 different morphing techniques using five biometric face models.
-We assessed our method using the AMSL, FRLL-Morphs, and MorDiff datasets, achieving visually compelling results and addressing the issue of \textit{morph-replication}.
-Moreover, experiments suggest that ArcFace performs most consistently for demorphing tasks.
-Future work will aim to develop techniques for demorphing faces in various styles, beyond just passport-style face images.
+In this paper, we propose dc-GAN, a novel method to recover constituent images from a facial morph.
+Our proposed method is based on the GAN architecture; we condition our GAN on morphs as well as their latent representations to provide robust guidance while recovering constituent images.
+Previous approaches suffered from \textit{morph-replication}, i.e., they produced similar looking faces as the morph itself.
+Our method significantly overcomes this problem.
+We evaluate our method across 6 different morphing techniques using five biometric face models.
+We assess our method using the AMSL, FRLL-Morphs, and MorDiff datasets, achieving visually compelling results and addressing the issue of morph-replication.
+Moreover, experiments suggest that ArcFace performs consistently for demorphing tasks compared to other face recognition models.
+Future work will aim to develop techniques for demorphing faces with various styles, beyond just passport-style face images.